 Now, the system will create a restore point automatically whenever an alteration happens inside your Windows.

-Creating System Restore Point:
+Creating a System Restore Point.

-If you want to create a manual restore point (Which is preferred), then, follow along further.
+If you want to create a manual restore point (which is preferred), then follow along further.

 The next prompt window will ask you to type the description of your restore point.
 I prefer to type date of the restore point.
 It is important to manage the restore points accordingly.
 Click on Create button to start the process.
 It is a short process and might not take more than 1 minute.

 If, at some point, you come across certain issues with your Windows, you can restore your system to the restore point saved on your PC.
 In order to restore your system, follow the steps below.

 Search for System Restore using Cortana and click on Create a restore point.

 Inside the System Properties window, click on System Restore.

 Inside the System Restore window, select the option labeled Choose a different restore point and hit the Next button